remix-run/remix/decisions/0005-remixing-react-router.md

 ### Move the bulk of logic to a framework-agnostic router

 Thankfully this decision was sort of already made by Ryan.
 Maybe a surprise to some, maybe not, the current transition manager doesn't import or reference `react` or `react-router` a single time.
 This is by design because the logic being handled has nothing to do with how to render the UI layer.
-It's all about "what route am I on?", "what route am I going to?", "how do I load data for the next route?", "how do I interrupt ongoing navigations?" etc. None of these decisions actually _care_ about how the route and it's data will eventually be rendered.
+It's all about "what route am I on?", "what route am I going to?", "how do I load data for the next route?", "how do I interrupt ongoing navigations?" etc. None of these decisions actually _care_ about how the route and its data will eventually be rendered.
 Instead, the router simply needs to know whether given routes _have_ components and/or error boundaries - but it doesn't need to know about them or how to render them.

 This is a huge advantage since it's a strict requirement in order to eventually support UI libraries other than React (namely Preact and Vue).
 So in the end, we have a `@remix-run/router` package with _zero_ dependencies 🔥.